Skip to main content

 Government and campaigns

-What has been announced?
+What was announced?

 • President Trump signed an Executive Order declaring a national emergency due to national and economic security concerns arising from US goods trade deficits.
 He called this America's 'Declaration of Economic Independence'.
 By declaring a national emergency, he is now able to impose tariffs - a power normally reserved for Congress.